Commission hears proposals for 2018 fishing regulations

-LITTE ROCK (AGFC) – The Arkansas Game and Fish Commission heard the first reading of proposed changes to fishing regulations at today’s meeting.
+LITTLE ROCK (AGFC) – The Arkansas Game and Fish Commission heard the first reading of proposed changes to fishing regulations at last Wednesday’s meeting.
 These regulations will be presented for a final vote during the Commission’s August meeting and, if passed, will become effective Jan.
 1, 2018.

 Removal of the 13-inch minimum length limit on Lake Ouachita spotted bass.